 Biography

-It was while writing a paper on ancient Andean Textiles for Kubler’s class that Hicks taught herself to weave on a backstrap loom of tree branches and assemble threads on a small frame made of painting stretchers.
-(To this day, she uses painting stretchers to create intimate works, which she refers to as minimes.)
+It was while writing a paper on ancient Andean textiles for Kubler’s class that Hicks taught herself to weave on a backstrap loom of tree branches and assemble threads on a small frame made of painting stretchers.
+To this day, she uses painting stretchers to create intimate works, which she refers to as minimes.
 In 1957, Hicks was awarded a Fulbright Scholarship, which enabled her to travel extensively around South America, methodically documenting and photographing.
 She lived and worked in Guerrero, Mexico, from 1959 until 1964, where ‘people made everything that they wore’, as she told the artist Anicka Yi of her time on the Pacific coast, ‘including their shoes’.
+Hicks’s work is a genuinely global synthesis: across five continents, she has absorbed, studied and entered into dialogue with weaving traditions, developing a practice grounded in exchange, material intelligence and cultural encounter.

 Works